zizhengwu/FeedReader/README.md

 The project was abandoned because:

-- Few tutorials and open source projects available
+- Few tutorials and open source projects available regarding Xamarin

 - The uncertainty of Xamarin being acquired by Microsoft when I was developing this app